smalos/nuBuilder4-Code-Library/browse_add_delete_buttons/README.md

 The following steps are carried out:

-1) JavaScript: Adds delete buttons to a column of a Browse Screen
+1) JavaScript: Adds delete buttons to each row of a Browse Screen
 2) JavaScript: Calls a PHP procedure when a delete button is clicked
 3) PHP: Checks if the user has the delete permission for the form
 4) PHP: Deletes the record.